Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 - Start engines, move throttles, switches, or levers, or depress pedals to operate machines, such as bulldozers, trench excavators, road graders, or backhoes.See more occupations related to this task.(90%)
 - Coordinate machine actions with other activities, positioning or moving loads in response to hand or audio signals from crew members.See more occupations related to this task.(88%)
 - Align machines, cutterheads, or depth gauge makers with reference stakes and guidelines or ground or position equipment, following hand signals of other workers.
 (87%)
 4. Is this job routine?
-Your judgment (0-10):
+Your judgment (0-10): This job is rated with an 8 out of 10, given that even if the projects may differ, tasks are always simillar.
+Consisting on start engines, aligng machines and move levers.
 5. Is this job cognitive?
-Your judgment (0-10):
+Your judgment (0-10): This job is rated with a 3 out of 10.
+As some education and knowledge is needed in order to perform this job, it is not rated with a 0.
+Nevertheless, the operator tasks are routinaire and mechanical.

 6. 5 most important skills they require to possess (provide the importance score, in Details):
 - Operation and Control — Controlling operations of equipment or systems.
 (78%)